josephblais/josephblais/README.md

       </a>
       <br />
       <p align="right"><a href="https://github.com/JasmeetRangar/We.TV">Repo</a></p>
-      <p align="right">We.TV is a social media app for TV fans.
+      <p align="right">A social media app for TV fans.
 Every TV show has a page which is programatically generated.
 Users can favourite shows and start sharing content, as well as chatting in a per-show chatroom.</p>
       <details>
         <summary>More</summary>
         <br />